fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Remove-AzureNetworkSecurityRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureNetworkSecurityRule** cmdlet removes an azure_2 network security rule from a network security group.
+The **Remove-AzureNetworkSecurityRule** cmdlet removes an Azure network security rule from a network security group.

 ## EXAMPLES